-[NOGRR204 and NOGRR212: Replace applicable portions of Section 2.2.7 above with the following upon system implementation of NPRR989 or NPRR1016, respectively:]
+[NOGRR204: Replace Section 2.2.7 above with the following upon system implementation of NPRR989:/

 2.2.7 Turbine Speed Governors

 - (1) A Governor shall be in-service whenever the Generation Resource or ESR is connected to the ERCOT System, or Settlement Only Generator (SOG) is connected to the ERCOT Transmission Grid. - (2) Generation Resources and ESRs that have not been evaluated in at least eight Frequency Measurable Events (FMEs) within 36 months shall conduct Governor performance tests within 12 months using one of the test methods or historical methods specified in Section 8, Attachment C, Turbine Governor Speed Tests.
 The Resource Entity shall then provide test results to ERCOT. - (3) Generation Resources and ESRs, except steam turbines of Combined Cycle Generation Resources, Settlement Only Transmission Generators (SOTGs), and Settlement Only Transmission Self-Generators (SOTSGs) shall have Governor droop characteristics and Governor Dead-Band settings no greater than those shown below in Table 1, Maximum Governor Dead-Band Settings, and Table 2, Maximum Governor Droop Settings, as defined below: